Governor bans large gatherings in greater Seattle area

 “This is not just your ordinary flu,” Inslee said.
 “This demands a response consistent with the nature of the threat.”

-Washington has at least 24 COVID-19 deaths and more than 260 confirmed cases.
+Washington has at least 25 COVID-19 deaths and more than 260 confirmed cases.
 Nineteen of the deaths are linked to one suburban Seattle nursing home and authorities in King County said the virus has spread to at least 10 long-term care facilities.
-By Wednesday, King County had 190 confirmed cases, Snohomish reported 60 and Pierce had 14 cases.
+King County had 190 confirmed cases, Snohomish reported 68 and Pierce had 14 cases.

 The governor's order prohibits “social, spiritual and recreational activities including, but not limited to, community, civic, public, leisure, faith-based, or sporting events; parades; concerts; festivals; conventions; fundraisers; and similar activities.”